Quasioptimal alternating projections and their use in low-rank approximation of matrices and tensors: Contributions: Detailed version

 \section{Contributions: Detailed version}

 Recall the definition \eqref{eq:qmp} of the $\sigma$-quasioptimal metric projection:

-It serves to describe a wide range of inexact projections that appear in applications; primarily, we are motivated by low-rank approximations of higher-order tensors.
+It serves to describe a wide range of inexact projections that appear in applications.
 From the theoretical perspective, it is important to understand when the quasioptimal metric projections are non-empty.
-Clearly, $\Proj{A}{x; \sigma}$ contain the optimal metric projection $\Proj{A}{x}$, and so we can refer to Lemma~\ref{lemma:locally_closed_local_proj} to establish the local existence of quasioptimal metric projections.
-In Lemma~\ref{lemma:qoptimal_projection_exists}, we prove a stronger \textit{global} result: $\Proj{A}{x; \sigma}$ are non-empty almost everywhere in $H$ for $\sigma > 1$.
+Clearly, $\Proj{A}{x; \sigma}$ contain the optimal metric projection $\Proj{A}{x}$, so we can refer to Lemma~\ref{lemma:locally_closed_local_proj} to establish the local existence of quasioptimal metric projections.
+In Lemma~\ref{lemma:qoptimal_projection_exists}, we prove a stronger \emph{global} result: $\Proj{A}{x; \sigma}$ are non-empty almost everywhere in $H$ for $\sigma > 1$.

-Our convergence theory for the method of quasioptimal alternating projections \eqref{eq:qap} is inspired by \cite{lewis2009local}.
-Namely, we prove that the iterations converge locally and linearly to some $\hat{x} \in A \cap B$ when there is a common point $\overline{x} \in A \cap B$ such that \begin{enumerate} \item at least one of the sets is super-regular at $\overline{x}$, \item the sets intersect transversally at $\overline{x}$, \item the quasioptimality constants are not too large. \end{enumerate}
+Our convergence theory for the QAP \eqref{eq:qap} is inspired by \cite{lewis2009local}.
+Namely, we prove that the iterations converge locally and linearly to some $\hat{x} \in A \cap B$ when the quasioptimality constants are not too large and there is a common point $\bar{x} \in A \cap B$ such that (i)~at least one of the sets is super-regular at $\bar{x}$ and (ii)~the sets intersect transversally at $\bar{x}$.

-When one of the projections is optimal, $\sigma_B = 1$, Theorem~\ref{theorem:1qoptimal_convergence} and Corollary~\ref{corollary:1qoptimal_convergence_2sr} provide an upper bound for the values of $\sigma_A$ that guarantee convergence for every instance of the sequence of alternating projections.
-This upper bound is determined by $\cos(A, B, \overline{x})^{-1}$, hence the projection onto $A$ can be \textit{very} inexact if the sets are almost orthogonal.
-This is particularly promising for the applications to low-rank approximation of order-$d$ tensors since the corresponding quasioptimality constants $\sigma_A$ scale like $\sqrt{d}$.
+When one of the projections is optimal, $\sigma_B = 1$, Theorem~\ref{theorem:1qoptimal_convergence} and Corollary~\ref{corollary:1qoptimal_convergence_2sr} provide an upper bound for the values of $\sigma_A$ that guarantee convergence for every instance of the sequence of AP.
+This upper bound is determined by $\cos(A, B, \bar{x})^{-1}$, hence the projection onto $A$ can be \emph{very} inexact if the sets are almost orthogonal.
+This is promising for applications to low-rank approximation of order-$d$ tensors as the corresponding quasioptimality~constants~$\sigma_A$~scale~like~$\sqrt{d}$.